COVID-19: I received my test result, it's negative ― Fayemi

 His Wednesday announcement of the development was also posted on his Twitter handle; “I just took a CoviD 19 test, having gone into self isolation since yesterday evening.
 I’m asymptomatic and feel well, but I was in meetings with two people who had since tested positive.
 I look forward to an all clear and have encouraged all my colleagues to take the test.”

-Fayemi had earlier directed that all none essential commodities markets be closed down from 5 pm Thursday, March 26th, 2020.
+Fayemi had earlier directed that all none essential commodities markets in Ekiti State be closed down from 5 pm Thursday, March 26th, 2020.

+Those allowed to open for business are markets for foodstuff, medicine, medical equipment and water.

 In a similar development, the Nigeria Security and Civil Defence Corps (NSCDC) Command in Ekiti State, has deployed 250 Emergency Response Personnel across the state as part of measures to contain the spread of the Coronavirus.